Quickstart¶

 |---|---|

 | 3.
-Install AppVentiX Agent | Install the AppVentiX Agent MSI from the configuration store, pointing it to the configuration store during installation. |
+Install AppVentiX Agent | Install the AppVentiX Agent MSI on each target machine, pointing it to the Configuration Store. |

 | 4.
-Verify the agent | Check the setup if everything is communicating as it should. |
+Verify the agent | Confirm the agent is communicating correctly with the Configuration Store. |

-Step 1: The (initial) configuration store setup¶
+Step 2: The (initial) Configuration Store setup¶

 Step 3: Install the AppVentiX Agent¶

 Install the AppVentiX Agent on the machine.
-The agent connects to the configuration store and handles application delivery.
+The agent connects to the Configuration Store and handles application delivery.

 Step 4: Verify the agent¶